 Providing a consistently high-quality experience is crucial.

-Gayleen says the couple is well known to the cruise ship agents.
+Gayleen says the couple are well known to the cruise ship agents.

 Between the two operations, a large number of cruise ship passengers are catered for.